Visiting Kamikochi for the first time? We want to help make your journey in the Japan Alps a great memory.

 For prepared food items as well as gifts and sundries, we recommend browsing the shops around Kappa Bridge, where practical items for hiking may also be found.
 As souvenirs go, be sure to have a look for tenugui, small hand towels adorned with colorful illustrations and useable as bandanas.
 They make great keepsakes and decorations, as do the t-shirts most lodges sell.

 If Kamikochi were the only place of interest in the area, it would still be worth a visit.
-However, it’s unique location in the Japanese Alps between Gifu and Nagano prefectures lends itself to a wide array of outdoor, historical, and cultural experiences.
+However, its unique location in the Japan Alps between Gifu and Nagano prefectures lends itself to a wide array of outdoor, historical, and cultural experiences.

 Be sure to check out our Other Attractions page to find out what to add to your journey into the inaka (countryside).